An efficient Fisher-scoring algorithm for fitting latent class models with individual covariates: Description of the algorithm

-where $a_{h-1}$ is the step length.
-When the log-likelihood is not concave and may have two or more local maxima, an algorithm with $a_h=1$ is almost certain to diverge, unless the starting value is very close to a local maximum; one possibility would be to set $a_0$ very small and let it increase with $h$.
-In a related context, \citet{Turn:2008} suggest using the Levenberg–Marquardt algorithm which combines Newton-Raphson and steepest ascent steps; this would be less efficient in our context where the information matrix is positive definite.
+where $a_{s-1}$ is the step length.
+When the log-likelihood is not concave, an algorithm with $a_s=1$ is almost certain to diverge, unless the starting value is very close to a local maximum; one possibility would be to set $a_0$ very small and let it increase slowly with $s$.
+In a related context, \cite{Turn:2008} suggest using the Levenberg--Marquardt algorithm which combines Newton-Raphson and steepest ascent steps; this would be less efficient in our context where the information matrix is positive definite.
 Our algorithm uses a proper line search where the log-likelihood is never allowed to decrease.
-Its main features are given below: \begin{enumerate} \item set $a_0$ to some value possibly smaller than 1, say, 0.5; \item at the $(h-1)$th step, first use the updating equation to compute the first guess, say, $\hat{\b\psi}^{(h,a)}$; \item compute the log-likelihood and the score at the first guess; \item with these elements find the step length that maximizes a cubic approximation to the log-likelihood, let $\hat{\b\psi}^{(h,b)}$ be the second guess; \item compute the log-likelihood at $\hat{\b\psi}^{(h,b)}$ and select the best guess; \item in case of no improvement, first shorten the step and, if even this does not work, perform a steepest ascent step. \end{enumerate} Few other adjustments are made to check whether the log-likelihood is locally concave or that the second derivative is negative along the given direction in order to perform some conditional adjustments to the step length.
-In any case, a starting point is never updated unless a better one has been found.
+Its main features are given below; before starting, set $a_0$ to some value possibly smaller than 1, say, 0.5; \begin{enumerate} \item compute the log-likelihood, the score and the information matrix at $\hat{\b\psi}^{(h)}$, the estimate computed in the previous step, and use the updating equation with the last available step length to compute the initial $\hat{\b\psi}^{(h,a)}$ for the next step; \item compute the log-likelihood and the score at $\hat{\b\psi}^{(h,a)}$, find the step length that maximizes a cubic approximation to the log-likelihood along the given direction and compute the second guess $\hat{\b\psi}^{(h,b)}$; \item update the estimate by choosing the guess value with the highest likelihood; \item in case of no improvement, first shorten the step and, if even this does not work, perform a steepest ascent step. \end{enumerate}

-In order to increase the probability of reaching a global maximum, after convergence, a random perturbation is applied to the estimates and the algorithm restarted for a few times.